JerryWestrick/KnowledgeEngineer_xxx/README.md

 ***The WaterFall Technique***

+***What?
+Oh...
+YES!***

-What?  yes, It is the best studied/understood form of IT programming.  each step in the process has very detailed designed inputs and outputs.
+It is the best studied/understood form of IT development.
+Each step in the process has very detailed designed inputs and outputs.
 The disadvantage of having to restart at the beginning, if an input to a previous step is changed, is exactly what we need here.

 Okay lets look at the following over simplified example: